originalcindy/wax_wisdom/README.md

 ## Database Schema - Entity Relationship Diagram
 The ERD for Wax wisdom illustrates the relationships between the users, candle enthusiasts, bookings, and more.
 This is essential to demonstrate the relationships between the different models in the SQLite3 database.

 The ERD also demonstrates the platform's role-based structure.
-Each user is assigned to a specific group that determines their access level.
-PatientProfile and SpecialistProfile models are linked to the User model, and each profile type has specific fields relevant to their role.
-Admins have broader access to manage both specialist vetting and platform data.
+Each user is assigned to a specific group that determines their access level. user models can create an account and view blogs as well as book candle workshops providing their are spots left and only once they have attended the workshop can they leave a review.
+Admins have broader access to manage both blog creation and workshop creation data, bookings.
+Admin can create read update and delete (CRUD) all data.

 ERD Illustration